AmandaDiscord/Heatsync/README.md

 There is also a one-shot method to watch and load files conveniently named watchAndLoad which also accepts an array of paths.
 The difference between Reloader.watch and Reloader.watchAndLoad is that Reloader.watch does not require files which means they are not in the process' require cache.
+This allows files to require the watched files then ask to sync them.
+Which is helpful for utility files